-We can now define the type of nonlocality that we will prove to be associated to mental states.
+The type of nonlocality that I will prove to be associated to mental states is defined as

-Definition 5 (O-nonlocality).
-A property of a system is called O-nonlocal if it is directly observable (as in Definition 2) and depends instantaneously on spacelike separated events.
+Definition 1 (O-nonlocality).
+A property of a system is called O-nonlocal if it is directly observable and depends instantaneously on spacelike separated events.